andhiyaulhaq/AnnotateImg/architecture.md

 2. The user clicks the "Draw Bounding Box" action.
 This sets a state in the application (e.g., `current_tool = 'bbox'`).
 3. The `image_view.py` (specifically the `QLabel` inside it) has mouse event handlers (`mousePressEvent`, `mouseMoveEvent`, `mouseReleaseEvent`).
 4. When the user presses the mouse button on the image, `mousePressEvent` is triggered.
 It records the starting coordinates of the bounding box in the image's pixel coordinate system.
 5. As the user drags the mouse, `mouseMoveEvent` is triggered continuously.
-This event handler draws a temporary rectangle on the `QLabel` to provide visual feedback.
+This event handler draws a temporary rectangle on the `QLabel` using the `UNSELECTED_COLOR` (red) to provide visual feedback.
 6. When the user releases the mouse button, `mouseReleaseEvent` is triggered.
 It records the final pixel coordinates.
 7. The start and end pixel coordinates are converted into an `[x1, y1, x2, y2]` format, representing the top-left and bottom-right corners.
 These pixel coordinates are handled with floating-point precision using `QPointF` and `QRectF` and are clamped to ensure they remain within the image boundaries, preserving their size during repositioning and clamping both position and size during resizing.
 They are then normalized based on the image's dimensions to the format: `<x1> <y1> <x2> <y2>`, where all values are floats between 0 and 1.
 8. A dialog box (`QInputDialog`) prompts the user to enter a `class_id` for the new bounding box.